 - Efficient landscaping

-Turf lawns dominate most residential landscapes.
-Replacing portions with other landscape options can minimize issues created by large turf lawns.
+Turf lawns dominate most residential landscapes with some amount of peripheral shrubs and flowers.
+However, maintaining landscapes dominated by turf lawns can be expensive.
+Replacing lawn portions with other landscape options reduces water use.
 Native plants are an attractive and low maintenance option.

-Mixing native plants, mulches, and turf lawns retains all the benefits of turf-lawn landscapes while drastically reducing water consumption and maintenance.
+Mixing native plants, mulches and turf lawns retains all the benefits of turf-lawn landscapes while drastically reducing maintenance and water use.
 Landscapes with this mixed variety are attractive and have more personality.

-To learn to create a more sustainable and attractive landscape, see PA > WaterSense > What to Plant.
+To learn to create a more sustainable and attractive landscape, see EPA > WaterSense > What to Plant.